-Although the last twelve years have marked great change for the Washington quarter, many people are still surprised to hear that the design is the second longest continuously minted denomination.
-The Washington quarter is second only to the Lincoln penny.
+Although the last 12 years have marked great change for the Washington quarter, many people are still surprised to hear that the design is the second-longest continuously minted denomination.
+In fact, the Washington quarter is second only to the Lincoln penny.

-History of the Washington Quarter:
+History of the Washington Quarter

-- Originally, the quarters were minted with a 90% Silver composition and a mint mark that could be found on the reverse below the eagle and wreaths.
-The silver coinage continued for thirty two years before the composition was changed to a Copper/Nickel clad.
+- Originally, the quarters were minted with a 90% silver composition and a mint mark that could be found on the reverse below the eagle and wreaths.
+The silver coinage continued for 32 years before the composition was changed to a copper/nickel clad.

-- In 1968 the mintmark was moved to the obverse, appearing to the right of Washington’s ribbon.
+- In 1968, the mintmark was moved to the obverse, appearing to the right of Washington’s ribbon.

 - After the bicentennial year, the regular eagle reverse resumed.
 It paused again in 1999 when the Statehood Quarter program began production.
 With the completion of the state quarters in 2009, the US Mint began work on its current “America the Beautiful” Washington quarters.

 Value of Washington Quarters

 Unlike the Roosevelt dime and Jefferson nickel mintages, there are many key date Washington quarters of great value.
 Since this quarter was struck in 90% silver for over 30 years, it has gained much popularity with coin collectors.
 For this reason, it’s becoming ever hard to find these silver quarter specimens in circulation, but you never know when you’ll be graced to find one in your pocket!

 - 1932D: Known as the ultimate key date Washington quarter.
 Values can range from $100 in G-4 condition to thousands of dollars in Mint State conditions.

 - 1932S: Key date with only 408,000 minted.
 Values can range from $75 in G-4 condition to thousands in Mint State.